 Instructions

-- Prepare the candle jars: Stick the wicks to the bottom in the center of the candle (If the candle jar is wider than 4″, then consider placing two wicks in it to make sure the edges melt as well.)
+- Prepare the candle jars: Stick the wicks to the bottom in the center of the candle.
+If the candle jar is wider than 4″, then consider placing two wicks in it to make sure the edges melt as well.
 The wick will likely be too long, but you’ll trim it as needed.
 I prefer to trim it now because it makes it much easier (just remove it and cut with scissors to desired length).

 - Once melted, remove from heat.
 Add the essential oils and stir until incorporated.
+Let it cool for 5 minutes.

 Notes